http://www.vigorwaveenergy.com/

 FIG. 6 comes from the outflow 18 of the container 14, it is

-pressurized, which results in the second fluid 34 pushing aside
+being pressurized, which results in the second fluid 34 pushing

-the first fluid 32 when valve 57'' is opened and consequently
+aside the first fluid 32 when valve 57'' is opened and

-forms an area part in the container which only includes the second
+consequently forms an area part in the container which only

-by means of the fluid supply 24 to the container 14.
+from the surroundings by means of the fluid supply 24 to the

 [0096] The second fluid pipe 52 shown in FIG. 6 is situated